DanaosTs/ECO/README.md

 ### <ins> 4.
 Reconstruction of Directories

   For every course that was stored in the first stage, a folder is created that's named after the title of the aforementioned course, then a function is called with the title and the url as arguments. <br> First, all the documents under uth.gr/courses/*Course_ID* are downloaded inside of the corresponding folder, next it checks whether there are folders that should be visited inside of that course.
-If that is the case, the function is called recursively with the modified resource locator and title of the folder as arguments, until there are no more folders to visit.
+If that is the case, the function is called recursively with the modified url and folder structure as arguments, until there are no more folders to visit.

   E.g. Under course `CS_U_102` there are two subdirectories, `Examples` and `Assignments`, below are the steps of the workflow:
   The steps of the workflow are: